$300 vs $500 Rice Cooker — Is a More Expensive Model Worth It?

 Typical capabilities:

-The Zojirushi NW-YNC10 moves into premium territory with Pressure IH technology.
+The Zojirushi NW-YNC10 moves into the premium range with Pressure IH technology.

 This adds: